-The Willunga Basin Water Company operates a large reclaimed water scheme in South Australia.
-In the McLaren Vale Region, WBW provides vignerons with reclaimed water for irrigation, supplied primarily from the Christies Beach wastewater treatment plant.
+A large reclaimed water scheme in the McLaren Vale region of South Australia that provides vignerons with reclaimed water for irrigation, supplied primarily from the Christies Beach wastewater treatment plant.
 This scheme has been developed in response to many irrigators across the McLaren Vale region reporting a drop in the water table and an increasing level of salinity within their irrigation water supplies.
 The reclaimed water is cheaper than bore water and completely safe for drip irrigation.

 Users access the reclaimed water supply at a mutually agreed flow rate.
 Each outlet has a flow meter and water usage flow rate is logged continuously.
 There are significant fines for customers exceeding their maximum daily flow rate allowance of the reclaimed water.